Its isolation makes it one of the best-kept secrets in the eastern suburbs of Sydney.

 Note that due to the size of the small isolated beach, there are no shower facilities or a cafe on site.
 If you need these amenities, make your way to the nearby beaches such as Shark Beach or Nielsen Park.
 Dogs are not allowed at Milk Beach.

-One of the key attractions near this beach is Strickland House; a heritage listed mansion with dramatic views of the Harbour.
+One of the main attractions near this beach is Strickland House; a heritage listed mansion with dramatic views of the Harbour.
 Built in the 1850s, the mansion was once the home of the city’s first mayor.
 Today, it is a key attraction and a popular wedding venue.
 The grounds around the park are open daily, but the house itself is open once annually during the National Heritage Week.

 The easiest way to get to Milk Beach is by following Hermitage Foreshore Track that leads from Watsons Bay or Rose Bay.
 You may also use bus route 325.